pyrocms/pyrocms-docs/content/setup/environments.md

 	'stricton' 		=> TRUE,
      );

-You can tell PyroCMS what environment to load by setting a variable in your .htaccess file using the following syntax:

-     SetEnv PYRO_ENV production

-Once you've done this you'll need to be careful not to copy your .htaccess back to your development server by mistake (or vice-versa).
-If you're using git you can prevent this with .gitignore, as described below.

-If you are using Nginx and php-fpm, you can add PYRO_ENV parameter to Nginx config file like this:

-     fastcgi_param PYRO_ENV production;

-This sets a variable called **PYRO_ENV** that will be read by PyroCMS and used to load the right database for the current environment.

-You choices for the value of **PYRO_ENV** are:

-* development
-* staging
-* production

 Each of these corresponds to a database group in your database.php configuration file.

-<div class="tip"><strong>Tip:</strong> If you are versioning your PyroCMS site with git, once you have PyroCMS set up for multiple environments, keep your database.php under version control since you will no longer need separate database.php files for development, staging, and production.</div>
+<div class="tip"><strong>Tip:</strong> If you are versioning your PyroCMS site with git, once you have PyroCMS set up for multiple environments, you can keep your database.php under version control since you will no longer need separate database.php files for development, staging, and production.</div>

 ### Checking the Environment In Layouts